Bounce rate is the percentage of visitors who leave your website without visiting other pages

 There are several tools for monitoring your bounce rate.
 Google Analytics is one of the most widely used services for tracking all kinds of site performance metrics.

-In other words, bounce rate tracking software considers all the sessions when a user visited a single page.
+In other words, Google Analytics, like all bounce rate tracking software, considers all the sessions when a user visited a single page.
 This is divided by all sessions to get the bounce rate.

 Google Analytics shows you the average bounce rate of your pages.
 This helps you see which parts of your website need work.

-Some parts of your website, for example the homepage, might have a low bounce rate.
-However, you might find that a certain landing page isn’t performing well.
+With Google Analytics, you can clearly see that some parts of your website, for example the homepage, might have a low bounce rate.
+However, you might also find out from Google Analytics that certain landing pages aren’t performing well.

-By keeping track of your site’s performance, you can quickly identify which pages have a high bounce rate and need to be modified.
+By keeping track of your site’s performance on Google Analytics, you can quickly identify which pages have a high bounce rate and need to be modified.
 This helps you work efficiently.

 Reasons why your bounce rate might be high